 Determining requirements: Which vehicles are right for my company?

 The question of financing is also important: is leasing the better option or is it worth buying?
 Alternatives such as car subscriptions can be particularly interesting for companies that need to remain flexible.
 A targeted needs analysis ensures that the fleet is not only fit for purpose, but also cost-efficient.
-In short: if you think about it early on, you will save yourself expensive bad investments later on.

 The software for your fleet